I’m Tehlia, mom to 4 children under the age of 6 years old and wife of over 17 years to an army veteran.

-The more I drew them the better they became, and the more comfortable I got with them.
-I started using them to teach my children shapes, colors, numbers, and so on.
+The more I drew them the more we loved them.
+I started using the silly chickens to teach my children shapes, colors, numbers, and so on.
 Until I found myself dreaming up a book.

 Then I kept drawing and creating learning pages for my children and accessories with my art printed on them.